What Is Present Value? A Practical Explanation

 When determining the Discount Rate, one must consider the risk of the investment.
 An investment with higher risk generally requires a higher Discount Rate because there is more uncertainty about future cash flows.
 In addition, inflation and market conditions play a role in determining the Discount Rate.
 If inflation is high, the Discount Rate will generally be higher because there is more risk of loss of purchasing power of the cash flow in the future.

 In short: by discounting future cash flows with the appropriate Discount Rate, we can calculate the present value.
-This gives us a better understanding of the value of the future cash flow and enables us to make better decisions about investments and financial planning.
+This helps you understand what future cash flows are really worth today and allows you to make better decisions about investments and financial planning.
+If you want to see how this concept fits into the broader process of valuing an early-stage invention or startup, the Startup Valuation overview page brings all core valuation concepts together.

 Money Value, Future Value (FV), and Compound Interest Calculation